-Two monsoon rainfall indices were used to examine the changes of monsoon variability between the two CCSM3 simulations.
-The Indian monsoon rainfall index (IMRI) is adopted from Yu et al. (2003), which is defined as the monthly rainfall anomalies averaged over the area between 65°E and 100°E and between 10°N and 30°N. The Australian monsoon rainfall index (AMRI) is defined following Hung and Yanai (2004), which is the monthly rainfall anomalies averaged over the area between 110E°and 150°E and between 2°S and 15°S. Figure 5 shows the power spectra calculated from the simulations and the 28-year (1979-2006) Global Precipitation Climatology Project (GPCP) Version 2 monthly dataset (Adler et al. 2003).
-In the observation (black), both the IMRI and AMRI show a statistically significant (at the 95% level) spectral peak near the 2-year band.
-The observed AMRI has another major and larger spectral peak at the 4~5-year band.
-In the control run (blue), a biennial spectral peak dominates both monsoon indices.
-The observed large 4~5-year peak for the AMRI does not occur in the control run.
-This is likely due to the lack of a 4-5year component of ENSO in CCSM3.
+Two monsoon rainfall indexes were used to examine the changes of monsoon variability between the two CCSM3 simulations.
+The Indian monsoon rainfall index (IMRI) is adopted from Yu et al. (2003), and it is defined as the monthly rainfall anomalies averaged over the area between 10° and 30°N and between 65° and 100°E. The Australian monsoon rainfall index (AMRI) is defined following Hung and Yanai (2004), and it is the monthly rainfall anomalies averaged over the area between 2° and 15°S and between 110° and 150°E. Figure 5 shows the power spectra calculated from the simulations and the 28-yr (1979-2006) Global Precipitation Climatology Project (GPCP) version 2 monthly dataset (Adler et al. 2003).
+In the observation (thick solid line), both the IMRI and AMRI show a statistically significant (at the 95% level) spectral peak near the 2-yr band.
+The observed AMRI has another major and larger spectral peak at the $4 \sim 5$ -yr band.
+In the control run (thick dashed line), a biennial spectral peak dominates both monsoon indexes.
+The observed large 4~5-yr peak for the AMRI does not occur in the control run.
+This is likely because of the lack of a 4-5-yr component of ENSO in CCSM3.
 And particularly, the simulated biennial Indian monsoon variability is 25% stronger than the observed.
-In the decoupled experiment (red), the biennial monsoon variability is significantly reduced from the control run for the both monsoon indices.
+In the decoupled experiment (thick dashed-dotted line), the biennial monsoon variability is significantly reduced from the control run for both the monsoon indexes.
 The reduction is about 60% for the Australian monsoon and 40% for the Indian monsoon.
 Figure 5 suggests that the Indian Ocean coupling is important to the biennial variability of the Indian and Australian monsoons, which is consistent with the existing TBO theories that emphasize air-sea interactions in the Indian Ocean for biennial variability.